bakhshipoor/USBDevices/README.md

 This Library List And Event USB Devices and Filter them

 - This library based on C++ codes.
 Using Windows IOCTL and C++ header files.
-So you can easily convert this library to C++.
 - Using `setupapi.dll`, `kernel32.dll` and `fmifs.dll` files.
 - .Net Core 8.0
 - Windows Desktop